-As a subsidiary of the Bank, Stanbic IBTC Nominees Limited confirms that throughout the year ended 31 December 2022, the Company complied with the principles set out in the Nigerian Code of Corporate Governance 2018 (NCCG), the Securities and Exchange Commission's (SEC) Guidelines issued pursuant to the NCCG as well as the SEC Code of Corporate Governance, and the CBN Code of Corporate Governance.
-The Company applies the Code's principles of transparency, integrity and accountability through its own behavior, corporate governance best practice and by adopting, as appropriate and proportionate for a company of its size and nature.
+As a subsidiary of the Bank, the Company confirms that throughout the year ended 31 December 2023, it complied with the principles set out in the Nigerian Code of Corporate Governance 2018 (NCCG), the Securities and Exchange Commission's (SEC) Guidelines issued pursuant to the NCCG as well as the SEC Code of Corporate Governance, and the CBN Code of Corporate Governance.
+The Company applies the Code's principles of transparency, integrity, and accountability through its behavior, and corporate governance best practice and by adopting, as appropriate and proportionate for a company of its size and nature.
 The policies and procedures adopted by the Board and applicable to the Company's businesses are documented in mandates, which also set out the roles and delegated authorities applying to the Board and the Executive Committee.